New NFL policy will fine teams if players kneel during national anthem

 But not everyone was in support.

-Former Giants defensive tackle Dominique Hamilton tweeted that the NFL remains majority black, so the power is in the players' hands: "If united and didn't take the field at all, it would upset a lot of people and a lot of executives."
+Former New York Giants defensive tackle Dominique Hamilton tweeted that because the NFL remains majority black, the power is in the players' hands: "If united and didn't take the field at all, it would upset a lot of people and a lot of executives."

-Note: CORRECTION (May 23, 2018, 4:15 p.m.
-ET): A previous version of this article misstated when Colin Kaepernick filed a grievance against the NFL.
-It was last year, not this month.